balderdashy/sails-docs/Getting-Started.md

-> **Notice:** This documentation is for the bleeding-edge build of Sails.
-Most of this documentation will not work if you install sails from the npm registry.
-The documentation below walks you through installation of the bleeding-edge version.
-This guide will be updated when the next production npm release is out.

 # Installation

 At this time the stable release on the npm registry does not work with this guide.
 To install the bleeding-edge version: